 - 1. Scheme-KGs shall observe the reserve ceilings and claw-back arrangements of each subsidy as specified by EDB. - 2.
 60% of the unit subsidy (including basic HD unit subsidy and additional subsidy for WD and LWD services) is regarded as the teaching staff salary portion and must be used on teaching staff salaries and related expenses (such as mandatory provident fund and long service payment).
 KGs may deploy any portion of the remaining 40% for teaching staff salaries and related expenses, but not vice versa.
 To encourage schools' optimal use of the subsidy on teaching staff salary, accumulated surplus in the teaching staff salary portion exceeding the reserve ceiling would be clawed back.
 For the reserve ceiling, please refer to paragraphs 4 to 7 below for details. - 3.
 Subsidies provided to cater for the needs of individual KGs, such as rental subsidy, Premises Maintenance Grant, Grant for a Cook and grant for support to NCS students, should be used according to their respective ambits.
 Cross-subsidisation among different subsidies and uses other than those specified are not allowed. - 4.
 Reserve ceiling: Scheme-KGs are encouraged to utilise the grants fully to offer quality KG Hence, substantial surplus in this regard is not expected. should avoid deficit and should be prudent in the use of government subsidies / grants and ensure that expenditure incurred is reasonable and necessary.
 As for surplus, KGs may need to retain some surplus to meet contingencies and make necessary adjustments in the strategies in manpower deployment and support to students.
-Under no circumstances will Scheme-KGs be allowed to use Government subsidies and "School Funds" for speculative investment, and they should comply with EDB Circular No. 14/2015 "The Choice of Bank Counterparties in Investment" when handling surplus.
+Under no circumstances will Scheme-KGs be allowed to use Government subsidies and "School Funds" for speculative Surplus funds which are not immediately required for use by KGs may be placed in time deposits or savings accounts with licensed banks.
 On condition that the KGs are able to offer quality HD services for free and maintain fees for WD/LWD services at a reasonable fee level, Scheme-KGs are allowed to accumulate a surplus up to one-year provision of the respective grants (except rental subsidy, reimbursement of rates and Government rent, supply teacher grant, staff relief grant for staff taking paid maternity leave, the Premises Maintenance Grant, and Relief Grant for Appointment of Kindergarten Supply Teachers).
 Specifically, - a. the grants relating to teaching staff salary and related expenses (such as mandatory provident fund and long service payment) cover the total of the relevant portion (set at 60%) of the unit subsidy (including HD unit subsidy and additional subsidy for WD and LWD services);